isomerpages/cris-precise/_research/PRECISE SG100K data resource/Call for Proposals.md

 </li>
 </ol>
 <h5><strong>FLAGSHIP PROJECTS</strong></h5>
-<p>A number of Driver Projects will be invited to work more closely with
+<p>Driver Projects have been shortlisted to work more closely with the PRECISE-SG100K
-the PRECISE-SG100K team.
-These&nbsp;<strong>Flagship Projects</strong>&nbsp;will
+team.
+These&nbsp;<strong>Flagship Projects</strong>&nbsp;will be selected
-be selected based on their alignment to the research strategy for the NPM programme and their potential to generate insightful and impactful observations.
+based on their alignment to the research strategy for the NPM programme and their potential to generate insightful and impactful observations.
 Flagship projects will receive additional support from PRECISE-SG100K team, which may include support for computing costs and/or data analysts FTEs.</p>
 <p>Flagship Projects will be show-cased as key research outcomes of the NPM